couchbase-partners/azure-reporting/README.md

     python usage.py

 ## Payout
-To run the payout script, download a CSV for "Inception to Date" [here](https://cloudpartner.azure.com/#insights/payout), rename it to payout.csv and put it in this directory.
+To run the payout script, download a CSV that starts in 10/1/14 and ends at the current date [here](https://cloudpartner.azure.com/#insights/payout), rename it to payout.csv and put it in this directory.
 After that you can run:

     python payout.py